Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 ## Overview

-This repository contains computational workflows developed during my undergraduate research on **Al<sub>x</sub>CoCrFeNi high-entropy alloys (HEAs)**, with the Al content varied over the range:
+This repository describe the computational work performed during my undergraduate research on **Al<sub>x</sub>CoCrFeNi high-entropy alloys (HEAs)**, with the Al content varied over the range:

 **0.1 ≤ x ≤ 0.7**